 Universities, schools and other institutions though have changed their way of offering learning, making it easy for them to connect through an online mode from the comfort of homes; a poor effect is noticed among these students.
 Lack of concentration, too much exposure to the screen, increased laziness; moreover, the happiness of having their loved gadget in their hands has drastically changed the meaning of learning for them.
 Teachers are equally at a loss when it comes to online teaching, managing out every source of lessons; teaching through hi-tech technology which is alien to them and still losing out their jobs or getting bullied.

 Old-aged people are no less affected by this unanticipated pandemic.
-Lack of health facilities at hand, being locked in and adopting the new normal has been havoc on their stable state of mind.
+Lack of health facilities at hand, staying at home, adopting the new normal has been havoc on their stable state of mind.
 Largely, all the uncertainties and fears add up to more physical and mental instabilities.
 It is as if these issues come in handy with the virus itself.

-As people stayed at home due to lockdown and travel restrictions, some animals have been spotted in cities, such as deers in populated colonies, turtles on the beaches.
+As people were at home due to lockdown and travel restrictions, some animals were visible in cities, such as deers in populous colonies, turtles on the beaches.
 Even the endangered aquatic and land animals are spotted by human civilization.
 The imbalance in the food chain also has been compensated through a very less or no consumption of animals and other animal products.
 Reduction in emission of toxic chemicals in the air, as well as water also has been detected which helped these renewable resources to replenish and purify altogether.

 However, According to a study published in August 2020, global NOx emissions decreased by as much as 30% in April.
 But this was offset with a 20% reduction in global SO2 emissions, weakening the cooling effect and indicating that the direct effect of the pandemic response on global warming will probably be negligible with cooling of about 0.01 0.005 °C by 2030 compared to a baseline scenario.